-- UW Department fills out and signs the Reqest for Moving Expenses Form (A33) and forwards to the UW Purchasing Department with a Purchase Order (PO).
+- UW Department creates a Purchase Order (PO) and fills out and signs the Reqest for Moving Expenses Form (A33).
+They will forward the A33 to the UW Purchasing Department.

-- Once the UW Purchasing Department receives your original, fully signed Reqest for Moving Expenses Form (A33), a moving company representative will contact you to arrange for an on-site visit to prepare the written estimate.
+- Once the UW Purchasing Department receives the original, fully signed Reqest for Moving Expenses Form (A33), a moving company representative will contact the new hire to arrange for an on-site visit to prepare the written estimate.
 This estimate is not a binding contract and the total charges will be based on actual weight moved.
-Be sure to show the estimator everything you want moved, discuss services and materials you anticipate to ensure an accurate estimate.
+The new hire should show the estimator everything they want moved, discuss services and materials they anticipate to ensure an accurate estimate.

 - If a personal move, the new hire will determine if they accept the moving company's estimate and will contact the moving company to coordinate the move.

-The mover will ask you to sign and date documents including:
+The mover will ask the new hire to sign and date documents including:

-The bill of lading indicates the contractual provisions, all known charges, the preferred arrival date at your new location, and must indicate the empty (light) weight of the vehicle prior to loading your goods.
+The bill of lading indicates the contractual provisions, all known charges, the preferred arrival date at the new hire's new location, and must indicate the empty (light) weight of the vehicle prior to loading the goods.

-The inventory sheet identifies all of your goods being shipped and the true condition at time of loading.
-Be sure that you or someone you designate is on site the entire time your goods are being packed and loaded.
+The inventory sheet identifies all of the new hire's goods being shipped and the true condition at time of loading.
+The new hire, or their designate, should be on site the entire time the goods are being packed and loaded.
 In case of loss or damage, the detailed accuracy of this inventory sheet will be important.

-The difficult access charge sheet or "accessorial charge sheet" describes additional costs incurred because the moving truck is prevented from getting near your home, or stairwells, alleys, elevators, or other obstacles slow or interfere with the packing and loading of your household items.
+The difficult access charge sheet or "accessorial charge sheet" describes additional costs incurred because the moving truck is prevented from getting near the home, or stairwells, alleys, elevators, or other obstacles slow or interfere with the packing and loading of the household items.

 Notify the OSP Traffic Manager immediately if the moving company attempts to collect any charges from you on a State contracted move.

-The State of Washington insurance policy covers your household move only when you are moved by the State contracted carrier.
+The State of Washington insurance policy covers the household move only when a new hire is moved by the State contracted carrier.
 Maximum coverage is $75,000, with anything over this amount at your own expense.